immohann/DCGAN/README.md

 Building DCGAN to generate Dog images using PyTorch

 ## Implementation
-Trained over 6000 dog images for 60 epochs
+After 9 hours of trainng on 6000 dog images for 60 epochs

 ## Input Image